kiboschool/tk-future-proof-with-python/src/future-proof-with-python.md

 This course provides a foundation in Python programming, one of the most versatile and useful programming languages.
 You will learn core programming concepts such as variables, functions, conditionals and loops.

-The course culminates in a project where you'll create a Python programs that are dynamic
+The course culminates in a project where you'll create Python programs that are dynamic

 ## Course Overview